NathanCastle/website/README.md

 * Wrote sample applications demonstrating GIS functionality for WPF, UWP, Xamarin.Forms, Xamarin Android, and Xamarin iOS
 * Wrote documentation for the ArcGIS Runtime SDK on developers.arcgis.com
 * Initiated and led the ArcGIS Runtime SDK video effort, producing three videos start-to-finish
-    * Documented the entire process to enable other doc authors to produce videos
+    * Documented the process to enable other doc authors to produce videos

 ### Product Manager Intern @ RIT ITS
 June 2016 - August 2016